 The capital of the United States is bound to have some of the best Thanksgiving traditions.
 The White House’s annual Turkey Pardon has been a presidential tradition since the 1800s and is a truly… unique experience.
-The city is rich in history and with gas lamps and victorian homes lining the cobblestone roads, it feels like you’re traveling back in time.
+Washington, D.C. is rich in history and with gas lamps and victorian homes lining the cobblestone roads, it feels like you’re traveling back in time.
 The gorgeous multi-colored leaves add a nice touch as well.

 Where it all began!
 Head just one hour south of Boston and you hit what was once a village for colonists in New England.
 A weekend-long celebration boasting a parade, a food festival, arts and crafts, live performers, a farmer’s market, and even a traditional Thanksgiving dinner (with a local turkey with all the trimmings, mashed potatoes with gravy, and of course, our beloved stuffing).
 The Plimoth Plantation is a must-see, to experience Thanksgiving as if you just got off the Mayflower.